 Other Post-Employment Benefits (OPEB) are the benefits, other than retiree pensions, offered to retirees and their dependents.
 These benefits mainly consist of medical insurance.
-OPEB liability is the present value of benefits for retired and vested employees.
-An unfunded liability reflects an incurred obligation, payable in the future, for which no reserves have been set aside.
+The OPEB liability is defined as the present value of the benefit for retired and vested employees.
+The unfunded liability is the amount payable in the future, where the actuarial value of the benefits exceeds the value of funds previously set aside to pay the expense (in an irrevocable trust).
+The concept for recognizing OPEB was required by the Governmental Accounting Standards Board (GASB)5.
+Under the GASB's Statement #45, the Town was required to begin to be recognizing this liability in its financial statements starting FY2009.

-Following the adoption of MGL Chapter 32B, Section 18 in 2009, the Town's GASB 45 Unfunded Actuarial Accrued Liability (UAAL) for OPEB for retiree medical benefits was greatly reduced from \$90.4 million to \$34.3 million.5 At the close of FY2011, a GASB 45 update was required and due to the implementation of Section 18, the Town's UAAL was further reduced to \$28.1 million.
-Without a funding source for this obligation, the UAAL increased to \$32.6 million based on the actuarial study received at the close of FY2013 and the Town contracted with an actuary to develop an initial funding plan to begin to address this liability.

-The next actuarial study was completed at the close of FY2015 and the UAAL increased to \$34.9 million and as required, another actuarial update was conducted for the close of FY2017.
-The most recent OPEB Liability was calculated to be \$37.4M (net of the trust fund balance).
+The Town's first actuarial study calculated the liability to be \$90.4 million.
+However, following the adoption of MGL Chapter 32B, Section 18 in 2009, the Town's Unfunded Actuarial Accrued Liability (UAAL) for OPEB was greatly reduced to \$34.3 million.
+At the close of FY2011, an actuarial update was required and due to the implementation of Section 18, the Town's UAAL was further reduced to \$28.1 million.
+Without a funding source for this obligation, the UAAL increased to \$32.6 million based on the actuarial study received at the close of FY2013.
+The next actuarial study was completed at the close of FY2015 and the UAAL increased to \$34.9 million and as required, another actuarial update was conducted for the close of FY2017 which was calculated to be \$37.4 million (net of the trust fund balance).
+The GASB has since clarified and replaced Statement #45, with Statements #74 and #75, and under GASB #75 the Town's latest liability was calculated to be \$44.88 million (Net OPEB Liability) under the new standards at the end of FY2018.

-The adoption of the Meals Tax Surcharge and increase in Room Occupancy revenue provided the capacity for the initial \$500,000 funding in FY2015 for the OPEB Trust Fund.
-In FY2016, FY2017 and FY2018 another \$500,000 for each year was transferred to the OPEB Trust find.

-The OPEB Trust Fund has now been established and the funds have been invested with the state's Pension Reserves Investment Trust (PRIT) Fund.
-The PRIT Fund, which contains \$71.9 billion as of December 31, 2017, is the state retiree pension fund as well as the pension fund for 93 local Massachusetts Retirement Systems.
+The Town adopted the local option Meals Tax surcharge and an increase in a Room Occupancy tax in FY2015 in part to help provide the capacity for an initial \$500,000 funding for the OPEB Trust Fund.
+In the next four years from FY2016 through FY2019 another \$500,000 per year has been transferred to the OPEB Trust find.
+The funds have been invested with the state's Pension Reserves Investment Trust (PRIT) Fund.
+The PRIT Fund, which contains \$69.3 billion as of December 31, 2018, is the state retiree pension fund as well as the pension fund for 93 local Massachusetts Retirement Systems.
 These funds are professionally managed by the Pension Reserves Investment Management Board.